Parent PLUS loans

 How to apply for a Parent PLUS Loan

 Beginning with the 2016-17 academic year, parents who wish to borrow a Parent PLUS Loan must apply at www.studentloans.gov.
 A Federal Student Aid (FSA) User ID and password are required.

 - If you do not already have a Direct Parent PLUS Loan Master Promissory Note (Direct PLUS MPN) on file, one must be completed.
 Choose the option for "Sign Master Promissory Note".

 - PLUS Loan funds will be disbursed electronically and applied directly to the student's university bill.
-Any resulting change check will be disbursed to the student unless the parent indicated otherwise on the Direct Parent PLUS Loan Request Form.
+Any resulting change check will be disbursed to the student unless the parent indicated otherwise when they applied for the loan online.

 - Borrowing the maximum amount available can often result in the student receiving a rather large refund after paying their university charges.
 For assistance with determining a precise amount to borrow, use our "2016-17 Calculating how much you need to borrow for college" handout.
 The maximum that can be borrowed is indicated on the student's award as "Your Other Loan Eligibility".

 - When completing the Parent PLUS loan application online, you will need to indicate a loan period.
 For fall, put September to December.
 For the entire academic year, put September to May.
 Half will disburse in fall and the other half in spring.

 To be eligible, a parent must:

 - be a biological or adoptive parent, or a step-parent whose information was required on the FAFSA